-House votes on taxes: Here's what's in the bill
+House vote on taxes: Here's what's in the bill Republicans just passed

-A Republican House bill that would revamp the tax code and affect every corner of the economy will be voted on Thursday by the full House.
+House Republicans on Thursday passed a bill along strict party lines that would revamp the U.S. tax code and affect every corner of the U.S. economy.

-The legislation is hitting the floor just two weeks after it was first unveiled by House Ways and Means Chairman Kevin Brady.
+Passage of the bill comes just two weeks after it was first unveiled by House Ways and Means Chairman Kevin Brady.

-The vote comes the same week that the Senate Finance Committee is wrapping up work on its own tax overhaul bill at breakneck speed.
+It also comes the same week that the Senate Finance Committee is wrapping up work on its own tax overhaul bill at breakneck speed.
 Eventually any legislation approved by each chamber will have to be reconciled into one plan.

 The House bill would mean tax cuts on average for all income groups in 2018 and most income groups in 2027, but the biggest benefits go to those at the top, according to the Tax Policy Center.